|

 departments, caught in the toils of literary history, seem to be stuck with the

 confusing “realism” and “nonrealism.”
-Having
+Having acknowledged

-may refer to nothing more than the natural-looking or natural-sounding
+more than the natural-looking or natural-sounding quality of a play.

-quality of a play.
-Chekhov’s plays are often cited as naturalistic in
+Chekhov’s plays are often cited as naturalistic in this sense, as his characters

-this sense, as his characters create the impression that they are as
+create the impression that they are as disorganized, spontaneous, and

-disorganized, spontaneous, and inarticulate as life outside of art frequently
+inarticulate as life outside of art frequently is.
+Shaw’s plays are not

-for his characters are articulate well beyond what is considered natural.
+naturalistic in this sense, for his characters are articulate well beyond

-In acting, Gerald du Maurier is particularly credited
+what is considered natural.
+In acting, Gerald du Maurier

-with developing the most naturalistic style, which consisted mainly of giving
+is particularly credited with developing the most naturalistic style, which

-the appearance of not acting, a style Shaw had little use for.
-This sort of
+consisted mainly of giving the appearance of not acting, a style Shaw had

-naturalism, as a kind of hyperrealism, is just as often referred to as realism
+little use for.
+This sort of naturalism, as a kind of hyperrealism, is just as

-pure and simple, the critics being hopelessly inconsistent.
+often referred to as realism pure and simple, the critics being hopelessly

 Naturalism (sometimes